KohoVolit/api.parldata.eu/README.rst

 * `/sk/nrsr/people?where={"identifiers": {"$elemMatch": {"identifier": "140", "scheme": "nrsr.sk"}}} <http://api.parldata.eu/sk/nrsr/people?where={"identifiers": {"$elemMatch": {"identifier": "140", "scheme": "nrsr.sk"}}}>`_

 Notes.
 Returned items are those where all given conditions are met. *$gte* means greater-or-equal-than, *$ne* is non-equal operator.
-The last two examples queries the list of person's identifiers for a given pair and they are both equivalent.
+The last two examples query the list of person's identifiers for a given pair and they are both equivalent.

 The *where* parameter uses MongoDB syntax, see `MongoDB operators`_ for full reference.